Information about COVID-19 and Our Response

 I find it hard to believe that this Sunday will be our sixth Sunday of our “online worship only” experience.
 I am grateful to you and your continued presence and support of this means of worshiping God together.
 I am grateful for a dedicated and talented staff, and volunteers, that work together weekly to bring fresh and meaningful ways to worship.
 I am grateful to God for the grace and hope God offers to us be a thriving community in Christ, where we all participate in worship, and are transformed by mission, even in days of great challenge and need.

 Need some inspiration?
-Frank Granger will offer a time of prayer and devotion each Wednesday evening at 6:00 p.m. on the FBC Facebook page.
+Our ministers offer a time of prayer and devotion each Wednesday evening at 6:00 p.m. on the FBC Facebook page.
 You do not need to have a Facebook account to listen in.

 Many in our community are wondering how to be helpful.
 Please see this link: Ten Ways to Love Athens in Troubling Times from Envision Athens.